top of page

 Free Consultation

-You can learn about how therapy or psychological assessment can help your child, and I can help you decide whether they are right for you and your family.
+During our conversation, we can discuss how therapy or a psychological assessment might benefit you or your child, and I can help you determine whether this is the right fit for you and your family.

 THERAPY